 The characteristics and epidemiology of Mycoplasma pneumoniae.

-Mycoplasma pneumoniae infection can be fatal for a small number of people and has rarely been associated with severe complications such as encephalitis.
+The bacterium can be fatal for a small number of people and has on rare occasions been associated with severe complications such as encephalitis.

 There is no vaccine against Mycoplasma pneumoniae but it is susceptible to a range of antibiotics.
 Antimicrobial resistance to macrolides is increasing globally.